-By late 1920 the National Center had made a sufficient recovery to prepare for a European-wide Congress of National Union.
-The congress eventually met in Paris in June 1921 and elected a Russian National Committee, with Professor Kartashev as chairman, whose goal was "the liberation of Russia from Communist slavery."
-This, of course, had of Russia been the objective of the National Center ever since its formation in 1918, but one by one the White commanders- Yudenich, Kolchak, Denikin, Wrangel-had gone down in defeat.
+of Russia from Communist slavery."35 This, of course, had been the objective of the National Center ever since its formation in 1918, but one by one the White commanders-Yudenich, Kolchak, Denikin, Wrangel-had gone down in defeat.
 General Wrangel, however, succeeded in evacuating a large part of his Russian Army, as it was called, with their weapons intact.
 Some 70 or 80 thousand men were interned at Constantinople, Gallipoli, and Lemnos, and thousands more in Serbia and Bulgaria, retaining their military ranks and discipline.
 A protégé of France, which in August 1920 had recognized his regime as the de facto government of South Russia (the only country to accord him this honor), Wrangel placed his forces under French protection.
 The armada in which he had made his escape, including a dreadnought, several destroyers, and dozens of other ships from the Black Sea Fleet with some 5,000 crew members, was interned at the Tunisian port of Bizerte.
-In November 1920 Paris withdrew its recognition of Wrangel's defunct government, but continued to feed his troops on "humane grounds," meanwhile urging him to disband.30 But their efforts came to nothing.
-"General Wrangel," noted the British envoy in Constantinople in March 1921, at the time of the Kronstadt rebellion, "may be expected vigorously to oppose any suggestions to disband his formations, as he contends that it is particularly desirable that his army, which is the only anti-Bolshevik force outside Russia, should be ready to benefit by the present events in that country."17
+In November 1920 Paris withdrew its recognition of Wrangel's defunct government, but continued to feed his troops on "humane grounds," meanwhile urging him to disband.36 But their efforts came to nothing.
+"General Wrangel," noted the British envoy in Constantinople in March 1921, at the time of the Kronstadt rebellion, "may be expected vigorously to oppose any suggestions to disband his formations, as he contends that it is particularly desirable that his army, which is the only anti-Bolshevik force outside Russia, should be ready to benefit by the present events in that country."37